syrin02/msposapp/README.md

 3. Deployment (with data):

-	Assign to a customer, create VPN connection, mount persisted data, and start application instance.
+	Assign to a customer, create VPN connection, mount persisted data, and start the application instance.

 		- Menu item 112 and 12.